 The Issuer devotes considerable training resources to equip its employees with professional knowledge and skills.
 It has also established various channels to enhance communication within the corporation.
 In general, the Issuer considers its relationship with its employees to be good.
-The Group had a total of 404 permanent employees as at 31 December 2023, among which 207 were staff employed by the Issuer.
+The Group had a total of 427 permanent establishment as at 31 December 2024, among which 230 were staff employed by the Issuer.